Geminawii/To-Do-Nextjs/README.md

 - ♿ **Accessibility**: Full keyboard navigation and ARIA support.
 - 📱 **Responsive Layout**: Optimized for desktop, tablet, and mobile screens.
 - **justaskeet**: A chatbot powered by Gemini AI to answer FAQs regarding the app.

+## justaskeet!

+This new feature serves as an interactive guide designed to assist users with questions about the app and its various functionalities.
+Powered by the Gemini AI 2.5 Pro model, it provides helpful and accurate answers focused primarily on to-do management.
+To ensure continuous support, a fallback mechanism using Fuse.js handles common to-do related questions whenever justaskeet! is unavailable—whether due to network issues or usage limits on the AI service tier.